Stroke and Paralysis Explained

 What is Paralysis?

-The Link Between the Condition and Paralysis
+Connection Between This Condition and Paralysis

 Arm weakness: Weakness in one arm may suddenly appear, often accompanied by a tingling sensation or complete numbness, making it difficult to lift or control that arm as usual.